Davidbuck84/Wonderbrass-MS1-project/README.md

 * Friends and family have experience the website and asked for feed back.

+* Changes made to responsiveness after posting to GitPages and testing in the real world on family and friends devices.

 * This site has also been subjected to "Google Chrome, Dev Tools Lighthouse Report" <img src="readme-images/lighthouse-report.png">

 <br>